You have more control over

 How do I know it’s working?

-Tangibly, I’m tracking biomarkers that respond to lifestyle and are tied to long-term health.
+Objectively, I track health markers that respond to lifestyle and are tied to long-term health.

 Inflammation dropped